-There is nothing more elegant than a snowy-white wedge of creamy, savory Brie, the famed soft cheese named for the French region where it originated – unless it’s brie layered with paper-thin shavings of fresh summer truffles.
+There is nothing more elegant than a snowy-white wedge of creamy, savory Brie, the famed soft cheese named for the French region where it originated – unless it’s brie layered with paper-thin shavings of fresh truffles.

 Brie’s remarkable journey from milk to plate begins with a unique process, including an inoculation with a special cheese mold, a critical step in producing brie’s distinctive flavor and signature white “bloomy” rind.
-The rind (yes, it IS meant to be eaten) has a mild, faintly mushroom-like flavor that makes brie especially well-suited for pairing with summer truffles.
+The rind (yes, it IS meant to be eaten) has a mild, faintly mushroom-like flavor that makes brie especially well-suited for pairing with truffles.

 Summer truffles (Tuber aestivum), rough and black on the outside, but with a delicate tracery of pale veins on the inside, are among the most mild-flavored of truffles, lacking the intense, swoon-inducing aroma and flavor associated with their uber-expensive winter cousins.
 But that’s not to say that summer truffles aren’t worth the bother.
 Indeed, their delicate flavor is exceptionally well-suited for many uses where they won’t overpower other ingredients – and they won’t bust your budget.